Nylilsa/nylilsa.github.io/README.md

 ## Contributors

-For the full list of contributors, please check out the home page. :D If you would like to contribute (whether it is anything about a glitch or about a guide you would like to post here), you may do so by contacting me on my Discord: Nylilsa#9310 !
+For the full list of contributors, please check out the home page. :D If you would like to contribute (whether it is anything about a glitch or about a guide you would like to post here), you may do so by contacting me on my Discord: nylilsa !

 Alternatively, you are free to create any issues or any pull requests.